LuggLD/broadstrokes-web/team.md

 ## Jan Kaluza

 Jan is the stereotype of self-sufficient developer, competent in programming, design, and art.
 After an early start into game development via the original Unreal Tournament's level design scene, his path led him on a few detours.
-An attempted career as a rock star and many years of extensive studies as a cultural anthropologist later, he said "Nah, fuck that noise" and went back to making games instead.
+An attempted career as a rock star and many years of extensive studies as a cultural anthropologist later, he said "Hmm, nah!" and went back to making games instead.

 <a href="https://twitter.com/JKashaar" target="_blank">Twitter</a>